Chart Color Schemes

 Kingsley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kingsley's dwelling structure, as per the latest Census, consisted of 84.4% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
-Home ownership in Kingsley stood at 41.9%, with mortgaged dwellings at 45.7% and rented ones at 12.4%.
+Kingsley's dwellings, as per the most recent Census, consisted of 84.4% houses and 15.7% other types such as semi-detached homes, apartments, and others.
+This contrasts with Perth metropolitan area's 88.7% houses and 11.3% other dwellings.
+Home ownership in Kingsley stood at 41.9%, with mortgaged properties accounting for 45.7% and rented ones making up 12.4%.
 The median monthly mortgage repayment was $2,000, lower than Perth metro's average of $2,080.
-The median weekly rent in Kingsley was $418, compared to Perth metro's $400.
-Nationally, Kingsley's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Weekly rent in Kingsley averaged $418, compared to Perth metro's $400.
+Nationally, Kingsley's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing